 Finally, you may request a copy of Baker McKenzie's 2019 edition of the Global Data Privacy and Security Handbook here.

-With thanks to Anna von Dietze and Adam Dempsey for their collaboration.
+With thanks to Anna von Dietze and Maura Migliore for their collaboration.